ShintaroMinami/GCNdesign/README.md

 # GCNdesign

-A neural network model for prediction of amino-acid sequence from a protein backbone structure
+A neural network model for prediction of amino-acid probability from a protein backbone structure.

 ## Installation
-Use the package manager [pip](https://pypi.org/simple/) to install gcndesign.
+Use the package manager [pip](https://pypi.org/project/gcndesign) to install gcndesign.
 ```bash
 pip install gcndesign
 ```